 - 1. Connect the HBAs to the switch or switches. - 2.
-Connect the DS4000 storage subsystems to the switch or switches. - 3.
-Set and enable the required zones on the fibre channel switch or switches, if applicable.
+Connect the DS4000 storage subsystem controllers to the switch or switches. - 3.
+Set the required zones on the Fibre Channel switch or switches, if applicable. - 4.
+Configure, then verify the configuration by logging into the switch to view the system.